AnamKhalid09/Project-3/README.md

 ## Background

+-"The modern Olympic Games or Olympics are the leading international sporting events featuring summer and winter sports competitions in which thousands of athletes from around the world participate in a variety of competitions.
+The Olympic Games are considered the world's foremost sports competition with more than 200 teams, representing sovereign states and territories, participating.
+The Olympic Games are normally held every four years, and since 1994, have alternated between the Summer and Winter Olympics every two years during the four-year period." (see Reference 2)

+According to nbcsports, United States of America has always been on the top and have won maximum medals in the history of Olympic games.
+Then Russia, Germany, Great Britain and France are among the top performers in the descending order.
+(See Reference 1)

+We decided to conduct our own analysis and to test some of the measurable factors contributing to the success of a countrys' performance in Olympic games.
+Does GDP or/and population of a country contributes to their success in the Olympic games?
+Let's visualize!

 ### Before You Begin

-1. Create a new repository for this project and name it as **project-two**.
+1. Create a new repository for this project and name it as **project-3**.
    **Do not add this to an existing repository**.

 2. Clone the new repository to your computer and as it's a group project, copy the url and send it to the contributors so that they can also clone on their computers.
 Don't forget to add them as contributors first by going into the project settings.
 We created branches so that the contributors can contribute in their own branch and later we can just push the final product to the main.

 3. Inside your local Git repository, create a directory.
 Use a folder name such as: **Resources**.

-4. Inside the folder you just created, put your csv files named as datascience_jobs_aus.csv and datascience_listing.csv.
-These will be the two datasets that you'll be using for your ETL (Extract, Transform and Load) process.
+4. Inside the folder you just created, put your csv files named as country_profile_variables.csv and olympics_medals_country_wise.csv.
+These will be the two datasets that you'll be using for your project.
 We got these datasets from [Kaggle](https://www.kaggle.com/).

-5. For the ETL process, create two files namely queries.sql and data_etl.ipynb.
-These are the files where you'll write your main code, we'll discuss it further later on.
+5. Firstly, for the ETL process, create two files namely queries.sql and data_etl.ipynb.
+These are the files where you'll write your main code for ETL, we'll discuss it further later on.

 6. Add a .gitignore file as a good practice in case you want to keep any confidential files in it like your API keys, your password or username. .gitignore file will keep all the files hidden from being published publicly even if your repository is public.
 For username and password, open your .gitignore file and in the first line type the following: